michaeldoylecs/gtnh-toolkit/README.md

 ![Screenshot of an example output showing a diagram for creating Hydrogen Sulfide.](./imgs/hydrogen_sulfide.png)

 ## Usage
 I use `uv` for managing dependencies and python environments, so instructions will use `uv` for commands.
-If you use something else, use the equivalent substitutions to install dependencies and run the program.
+If you use something else, use the equivalent commands to install dependencies and run the program.

 0) Install the Cbc dependency listed in the dependency section of this file.

-1) Write a project file that specifies all recipes to be considered as well as your desired item output rate.
+1) Write a factory config file that specifies all recipes to be considered as well as your desired item output rate.
 Currently, JSON and YAML files are supported.

 ### Example project file